German parties edge warily towards 'grand coalition' deal

 But the mood is clearly different than it was in 2005, when Merkel won a narrow victory over the SPD, and was forced to form the first right-left coalition of Germany's big "Volksparteien", or people's parties, since the 1960s.

-Back then, the CDU was happy to be returning to government after seven years in opposition, and the SPD was glad to have thwarted Merkel's goal of a center-right government.
+Back then, the CDU was happy to be returning to government after seven years in opposition, and the SPD was glad to have thwarted Merkel's goal of a centre-right government.

 This time around, there is a much deeper sense of ambivalence in both camps, like an estranged couple that has agreed to live under one roof for the good of the children -- or in this case the country.